fiiraas/verification-api/README.md

 - Don't forget to change the URLs.
 - Also, don't forget to change the connection string in "appsettings.json".

-If you have any inquiry, feel free to pull issues.
+If you have any inquiry, feel free to ask in issues section.